Philosophy and the City

 On the right to the city in Brazil, see Austin Zeiderman's article, "The Fetish and the Favela: Notes On Tourism and the Commodification of Place in Rio de Janeiro, Brazil," 2006. http://austin.zeiderman.googlepages.com/FetishandtheFavelaZeiderman4-14-06.pdf

-copyright 2007-2012 Sharon M. Meagher, Ph.D.
+copyright 2007-2021 Sharon M. Meagher, Ph.D.

 Every effort is made to keep all links and resources up-to-date.
-Please report any broken links or other difficulties.
-Have suggestions for other links?
-Please send them to me for consideration. or add them yourself to this site's supplementary blog.
+Please send corrections or suggestions to me.
+Thank you.